mdriscollic/docs/content/en/docs/Bulk Edit/_index.md

    - To return to the bulk edit, click **Keep editing**.
 The modal will close and you can continue editing.
    - To preview the entire list of records, click **Download preview**.
 A .csv file is downloaded to your local device.
-   - Click **Commit changes** to apply the bulk edit changes to the matched holdings records.
+   - Click **Commit changes** to apply the bulk edit changes to the matching Instance records.
 The modal closes and the message at the top of the **Bulk edit** pane displays the number of successfully changed records.

-8. Click **Commit changes** to save the changes to the matched Instance records.
+8. Click **Commit changes** to save the changes to the matching Instance records.

 ##### MARC

-To bulk edit MARC fields in **Instance with source MARC** records:
+To bulk edit MARC fields in the matching Instances with source MARC records:

 1. Click **Actions \> Start bulk edit \> Instances with source MARC**.
 2. In the **Bulk edits for instances with source MARC** section, input the **Field** tag. **0xx-9xx fields** are supported; 00x and the system protected 999 ff fields are not supported for bulk edit.
 3. Change **indicators 1 and 2** as required.
 4. Indicate **subfield**.
 5. Select the action you want to apply from the **Actions** list.
-The following **Actions** are available to bulk edit the **5xx** or **9xx** fields in the matching Instance records:
+The following **Actions** are available to bulk edit the **0xx-9xx**  fields in the matching Instances with source MARC records:

 | Field | ln.
 1 | ln.
 2| Subfield | Actions | Data | Actions | Data |
 | :----- | :----- | :----- | :----- | :----- | :----- | :----- | :----- |